 TNF-Services shall be responsible for negotiating the MRAs in line with provisions of Article 24(4) of the Protocol.
 In carrying out this function, TNF-Services:

-shall invite competent authorities of the State Parties responsible for the regulation of professional services to express interest and the need for development of an MRA in their professional fields.
+shall invite competent authorities of the State Parties responsible for the regulation of professional services to provide input for development of an MRA in their professional fields.

 may seek advice from a Sector Focus Group (SFG) on Business Services and, as may be appropriate, sub-committee(s) comprising of national and regional professional associations or regulatory bodies, which shall be responsible for providing technical input and advice through the SFG-Business Services to the TNF-Services on the development of MRAs in their respective professional services fields.